codyarose/codyarose.com/content/blog/object-keys-from-array-in-typescript.md

 }
 ```

-At first that may seem unnecessary because an interface for `values` defining the possible key value pairs would be the right way to do it, but that won't work for my use case.
+At first that may seem unnecessary because an interface for `values` defining the possible key-value pairs would be the right way to do it, but that won't work for my use case.

 I plan on referencing that array of possible sizes in each `breakpoints` method since the only possible parameters should be one of those strings.